jperezov/intern-ui/README.md

-# intern-ui 0.0.4 (WIP)
+# intern-ui 0.0.5 (WIP)

 ## Installation:

 Go to a comfy directory.
 Run `npm install intern-ui`.
+Then run `node node_modules/intern-ui/installation.js`.

 In your package.json, make sure you have the following:

     "scripts": {
         "intern-ui": "node node_modules/intern-ui/server.js"